Nexus S with Android 2.3 Gingerbread in stores Dec 16

 Apps2sd functionality is a step in the right direction.
 However, the way it is implemented creates some restrictions which you should know about:

-• When an app is moved to SD card, portion of an app still remains in the internal phone memory.
+• When an app is moved to SD card, portion of that app still remains in the internal phone memory.
 On average, you can expect that application’s footprint in the phone memory will be reduced by a factor of 2.
-Note that for some apps the move will save less than 50%, e.g. Google Earth size in the internal memory reduces from 20.5 MB to 15MB, Adobe Flash Player 10.1 reduces from 12.4 MB to 8 MB.
+Note that for some apps the move will save less than 50%, e.g. Google Earth size in the internal memory reduces from 20.5 MB to 15MB, Adobe Flash Player 10.1 - from 12.4 MB to 8 MB.

 • Android OS doesn’t have any batch tools to move all movable apps to SD card at once.
 You will need to manually move one app at a time by going through the list of installed apps in Settings->Applications->Manage Applications.
-This means 2 taps per app and can be a tedious process.

 • System apps such as Maps and Youtube cannot be moved to SD card using stock firmware on unrooted phone.
 On some phones Adobe Flash Player is pre-installed as a system app and also cannot be moved.
 Providers may also install bloatware as system apps, which also cannot be moved on unrooted phone.
-However, on a rooted phone system apps can be deleted or moved – see FAQ below.
+However, on a rooted phone system apps can be deleted or moved - see FAQ for details.

 • If you re-flash phone’s firmware, some backup applications may not restore your apps to SD card, but will restore them to the phone memory.